meel-hd/s6-paper/index.typ

         == Hypothesis
         ~~ Current written forms of Darija are problematic, Moroccans want a completely new written system for Darija.
         == Structure of Study
         ~~ Our study is divided into six sections to comprehensively explore Darija's current written forms.
 The first section, _Introduction_, provides essential background information on the issue and outlines the specific research questions and purpose that guides this investigation.
 Following this, the _Literature Review_ section synthesizes relevant research on Darija,  and identifying any gaps in knowledge that this study aims to address.
 The third section, _Methodology_, delves into the research design we employed.
 Here, we detail the  method used for data collection and the data analysis technique chosen to examine the research questions.
 The fourth section, _Findings_, presents the research results in a concise manner.
 The fifth section, _Discussion_, interprets the meaning of these results in light of the existing literature.
-Finally, the sixth and concluding section, _Conclusion and Recommendations_, offers a summary of the key findings, along with a discussion of their broader implications.
-We will also acknowledge any limitations of the study and propose recommendations for future research endeavors that can build upon our findings.
+Finally, the sixth and concluding section, _Conclusion and Recommendation_, offers a summary of the key findings, along with a discussion of their broader implications.
+We will also acknowledge any limitations of the study and propose recommendation for future research endeavors that can build upon our findings.

 \
 = Literature Review